Industry in Argentina: Metals

 The metals sector—led by aluminum and steel—drove 10% of industrial production and 3% of GDP in 2023.

 Argentina was the fifth-largest exporter of aluminum to the United States during the first nine months of 2024 due to Aluar, a locally owned company that operates the country's sole aluminum smelter.
 Located in Puerto Madryn (Chubut Province), the plant has 2,000 employees and annual production capacity of 460,000 tons.
 Aluar exports 70% of its production and is a rare example of an Argentine manufacturer with significant export sales not only to the United States but also to other developed markets such as Germany and Japan.

 Steel industry leaders include multinationals Acindar (subsidiary of ArcelorMittal), Gerdau, and Tenaris, as well as locally owned Acerbrag, Techint, and Sidersa.
 Ninety percent of Argentine steel consumption is supplied via domestic production.

-Steel giant Acindar, a subsidiary of ArcelorMittal, suspended production nationwide for a month in March 2024 due to the sudden decrease in demand.
+Steel producer Acindar, a subsidiary of ArcelorMittal, suspended production nationwide for a month in March 2024 due to the sudden decrease in demand.
 A three-week suspension was announced for its Villa Constitución plant in Santa Fe province in June 2024; the company also disclosed that its total production would decrease from 1.2 million tons in 2023 to only 600,000 tons in 2024.

-Local steel company Sidersa announced in June 2024 announced a US$300 million investment in a next-generation steel mill in San Nicolás.
+In June 2024, local steel company Sidersa announced a US$300 million investment in a next-generation steel mill in San Nicolás.
 The new plant will create 300 new jobs and is expected to export 30% of its production.

 Machinery and equipment

 Agricultural equipment

 Argentina has a diverse agricultural equipment sector that employs 47,000 skilled workers and is the main source of employment in small rural areas.
-Over 700 companies, which include both multinationals such as John Deere and CNH as well as an ecosystem of SMEs, produce farm machinery and inputs in Argentina, supplying 80% of local demand.
+Over 700 companies, which include both multinationals such as John Deere and CNH as well as an network of SMEs, produce farm machinery and inputs in Argentina, supplying 80% of local demand.
 Almost 90% of these companies are located in the provinces of Córdoba, Santa Fe, and Buenos Aires.
 In addition, Argentina has a growing cluster of over 20 companies that provide global markets with farm machinery electronics and software.

-Despite a strong rebound in agricultural production in 2024, the sector has not been immune to Argentina's economic downturn.
+Despite a strong rebound in agricultural production in 2024, the sector has been affected by Argentina's economic downturn.
 The industry association for agricultural equipment manufacturers, Asociación de Fábricas Argentinas de Tractores y otros equipamientos Agrícolas e Industriales (AFAT), disclosed that its members suffered a 50% drop in production during the first six months of 2024.

 As a result, John Deere announced layoffs amid protracted wage negotiations at its main plant in Granadero Baigorria in Santa Fe Province.

 At the same time, PLA, an Argentina sprayer and planter manufacturer acquired by John Deere in 2018, announced a US$15 million investment in March 2024 to expand production capacity at its Las Rosas plant by 50%.